bcgov/nr-get-token/backend/README.md

 ## Commands

-After adressing the prerequisites, the following are common commands that are used for this application.
+After addressing the prerequisites, the following are common commands that are used for this application.

 ### Run the server with hot-reloads for development